thebrumby/HotWalletClaimer/DOCKER.md

 sudo usermod -a -G docker ec2-user exit
 ```
-### Open the Terminal again and start the Claim Bot - will restart on reboot!
+### Open the Terminal again and start the Claim Bot
+#### Note: `--restart unless-stopped` is set in this example, to restart the container on reboot etc
 ```sh
 sudo docker run -d --ulimit nofile=32768 --name telegram-claim-bot --restart unless-stopped thebrumby/telegram-claim-bot:1.0
 ```